8 Basis of Regulations

 8.2.2.6 Comprehensive Environmental Response, Compensation, and Liability Act (CERCLA)—“Superfund”

 CERCLA Protection of Human Health.
 CERCLA requires, among other things, that Superfund response actions ensure protectiveness of human health and the environment, and compliance with laws and regulations that constitute “applicable or relevant and appropriate requirements” (ARARs); the statute also provides possible ARAR waivers in limited circumstances.
 The lead agency (as defined in 40 CFR 300.5) identifies potential ARARs and to-be-considered values (TBCs), based in part on the timely identification of potential ARARs by states.
-Risk-based goals may be calculated and used to determine cleanup levels when chemical-specific ARARs are not available or are determined not to be sufficiently protective (USEPA 1997).
+Risk-based cleanup goals may be calculated and used to determine cleanup levels when chemical-specific ARARs are not available or are determined not to be sufficiently protective (USEPA 1997).
 The ARAR process can be complex and can result in impacts on scope, budget, and public acceptance components of a project (USEPA 2019).

 As mentioned above, risk-based cleanup goals may be calculated when chemical-specific ARARs are not available or are determined not to be protective (USEPA 1997).
-The USEPA’s Regional Screening Levels (RSLs) Generic Tables (USEPA 2021) and the RSL online calculator (USEPA 2017) are used by risk assessors to identify screening levels and preliminary remedial goals for contaminants of potential concern at a site.
+The USEPA’s Regional Screening Levels (RSLs) Generic Tables (USEPA 2023) and the RSL online calculator (USEPA 2017) are used by risk assessors to identify screening levels and preliminary remedial goals for contaminants of potential concern at a site.
 These goals are typically based on toxicity values that have been selected in accordance with the USEPA’s published hierarchy (USEPA 2003).
-In May 2022, USEPA added five PFAS (PFOA, PFOS, PFNA, PFHxS, and GenX) to the RSL table.
+In May 2022, USEPA added five PFAS (PFOA, PFOS, PFNA, PFHxS, and GenX) to the RSL table (USEPA 2023).
 PFBS had previously been listed in the RSL generic tables.
 For these six PFAS, the generic tables provide noncancer reference doses (RfDs), screening levels for soil and tap water, and soil screening levels for the protection of groundwater.
 USEPA issued a final toxicity value for PFBS in April 2021 (USEPA 2021).
 In October 2021, USEPA issued a final toxicity assessment for GenX chemicals (USEPA 2021).
 The online RSL calculator currently supports site-specific calculations for the same six PFAS.
 The USEPA also provides tables and a calculator for removal management levels (RMLs).
 In general, RMLs are not final cleanup levels, but can provide a reference when considering the need for a removal action (for example, drinking water treatment or replacement) (USEPA 2016).

 Because RSLs and RMLs are periodically updated, they should be reviewed for revisions and additions before using them.
 RSLs and RMLs are not ARARs, but they may be evaluated as TBCs.
-The USEPA has emphasized that RSLs and RMLs are not cleanup standards (USEPA 2016) and suggests that final remedial goals be informed by a baseline risk assessment so that site-specific information can be incorporated.
+The USEPA has emphasized that RSLs and RMLs are not cleanup standards (USEPA 2023) and suggests that final remedial goals be informed by a baseline risk assessment so that site-specific information can be incorporated.
 Section 9 provides more information on site-specific risk assessment for PFAS.

 8.2.2.7 Resource Conservation and Recovery Act (RCRA)